alan-turing-institute/scivision_classifier/README.md

-# scivision_pytorch
+# scivision_classifier

-Model repository for the [scivision](https://scivision.readthedocs.io/) project that enables loading of [pre-trained pytorch models](https://pytorch.org/vision/stable/models.html)
+Model repository for the [scivision](https://scivision.readthedocs.io/) project that enables loading of pre-trained models from the [image-classifiers](https://pypi.org/project/image-classifiers/) package